Allen Coage: Later career (1990–1999)

-Coage continued to work in independent promotions for several more years, including Japan's shoot wrestling UWFi promotion.
+Coage continued to work in independent promotions for several more years, including Japan's shoot wrestling UWFi promotion and return to Mexico's Universal Wrestling Association.
 In 1994, he worked in South Africa and feuded with former Stampede wrestler Gama Singh.
-Also worked for Tokyo Pro Wrestling from 1997 to 1998 and worked in independent shows in Calgary and Western Canada.
+He also worked for Tokyo Pro Wrestling from 1997 to 1998 and worked in independent shows in Calgary and Western Canada.

 Coage retired in 1999 due to knee damage.
 He continued occasionally working independent shows for friends while living in Calgary with his wife, and had considered starting a promotion himself.
 Additionally, he taught wrestling with Canadian wrestling coach Leo Jean, and worked as a mall security officer in Airdrie, Alberta.

 Personal life

 Coage was married three times.
 With his first wife, Audrey, he had his eldest child, Tonya.
 Then Coage was in a long-term relationship with Lorriane, in which he had his eldest son, Bryan, and April, and two step children—Martin and Ronda.
 He had another relationship with Lottie, in which he had two more children, Michael and Nancy.
 Coage was then married for a second time to Katharine, in which he had Lynnette.
 During his last marriage until his death, Coage was married to Helen in which he had one son, Allen Jr. (AJ) and raised two step children, Dawn and Frances.

 At one point, Rick Bognar and Coage ran a wrestling school out of Calgary, Alberta.
 He was working on a book about his career and other wrestling stories before his death.